 If your vocal is somehow still not in the same pitch.
 You might want to time stretch it additionally in the playlist or with the TIME option you see in this picture Yellow:

-Tip: You can also chop up your vocals and that STRETCH button can come in handy when removing breaths in any kind of vocal.
+Tip: You can also chop up your vocals, and that STRETCH button can come in handy when removing breaths in any vocal.
 Remember tho you can use undo in FL 12 and not in FL 11 as good as it would be on this.

-Remember to also render your vocal without effects and all other sorts of things if you did a good job removing breaths.
+Remember to also render your vocal without effects and all other sorts of things if you did an excellent job removing breaths.
 But do this turning off all plugins.
 And always extract as 32-bit .wav if you have enough place on your computer for samples.

-Pro Tip: Remember that 16-bit vocal .wav in FL Studio rendering should be done with option: DITHERING.
+Pro Tip: Remember that 16-bit vocal .wav in FL Studio rendering with option done like this: DITHERING.
 It’s one of the most important things to have on when making a 16-bit .wav.
 Since it otherwise will create noise field all over the track.